GamesRightMeow/GamesRightMeow.github.io/src/games/suborbital-salvage/index.md

 {% include "image" url: "/games/suborbital-salvage/Screenshot_3.webp" alt: "" %}

-**Suborbital Salvage** is an endless runner set in a dystopian corporate future where you collect salvage and avoid hazards while getting berated by your supervisor.
+**Suborbital Salvage** is an endless runner set in a dystopian corporate future.
+Collect salvage and avoid hazards while getting berated by your supervisor.
 Who is also a cat.

 > On behalf of Suborbital Salvage Ltd., I am pleased to offer you the position of Salvage Pilot!
 You start immediately, with no benefits.
 If you survive training, you'll be generously offered an hourly salary.
 >